o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/gpg-rm.md

 ---
-description: ' Use &cloud; Resource Manager to manage profiles, make deployments active, test mappings, and use protected deployments. '
+description: ' Use Cloud Canvas Resource Manager to manage profiles, make deployments active, test mappings, and use protected deployments. '
 title: Using Resource Manager in Game Design
 ---